Classic Motorcycle Build

 Instead of using messy silicone sealant, apply a light coat of engine oil to the gaskets, which will allow them to stick in place.
 Another option would be a light coat of grease or assembly lube.

-The adjusting screw is for the chain oiler.
-If you don't ride much, you can plug this off and have a little less oil leaking on your garage floor.
-Just remember to oil the chain every so often.
+TIP: If you don't ride much, you can remove and plug the adjusting screw for the chain oiler.
+Now you'll have a little less oil leaking on your garage floor.

 Oil Pressure Switch

-Harley-Davidson 45 flathead oil pressure switch
+Harley WL oil pressure switch

 Permatex thread sealant